apostrophecms/docs/docs/guide/writing-tests-for-modules.md

 Tests are useful to guarantee that the requirements of your application are met over time.
 They also ensure that code changes don't generate breaking artifacts.

-Automating tests for expected scenarios saves significant time over having to mock those same scenarios manually each time there are code changes.
+Automating tests for expected scenarios saves significant time over having to manually execute a regression test plan each time there are code changes.

 There are many kinds of tests: